Endtroducing.....: Production

-The Akai MPC60 was used heavily in the production of Endtroducing.
+The Akai MPC was used heavily in the production of Endtroducing.

 DJ Shadow began production on Endtroducing in 1994 in his California apartment, before moving to the Glue Factory, the San Francisco home studio of his colleague Dan the Automator.
 Shadow strove to create an entirely sample-based album.
-His setup was minimal, with only three main pieces of equipment: an Akai MPC60 sampler, a Technics SL-1200 turntable and an Alesis ADAT tape recorder.
-He used the MPC60 for almost all composition.
+His setup was minimal, with only three main pieces of equipment: an Akai MPC60 MKII sampler, a Technics SL-1200 turntable and an Alesis ADAT tape recorder.
+He used the MPC60 MKII for almost all composition.
 DJ Shadow bought it in 1992 at the suggestion of DJ Stretch Armstrong, who recommended it as a more advanced alternative to the "industry standard" sampler at the time, the E-mu SP-1200; according to DJ Shadow, the SP-1200 "had been around for like four years, the sound was well established, and it had some real audio limitations in terms of the bit rate and stuff".

 DJ Shadow sampled vinyl albums and singles accumulated from his trips to Rare Records, a record shop in his native Sacramento, where he spent several hours each day searching for music.
 His routine is depicted in the 2001 documentary film Scratch.
 The Endtroducing album cover is a photograph taken at Rare Records by B Plus, showing producer Chief Xcel and rapper Lyrics Born (the latter wearing a wig), who like DJ Shadow were members of the SoleSides collective.
 ABB Records founder Beni B (wearing a baseball cap) is also seen in the full version of the photograph, which appears in the album's liner notes.

 Endtroducing samples music of various genres, including jazz, funk, and psychedelia, as well as films and interviews.
 DJ Shadow programmed, chopped, and layered samples to create tracks.
 He opted to sample more obscure selections, making it a rule to avoid sampling popular material.
 Though he also used samples of prominent artists such as Björk and Metallica, DJ Shadow said that "if I use something obvious, it's usually only to break my own rules."
 Minor vocal contributions were provided by Lyrics Born and another SoleSides member, rapper Gift of Gab, as well as DJ Shadow's then-girlfriend Lisa Haugen.
 He finished recording Endtroducing in early 1996.